huhanvictory/Vitis-HLS-development-methodology/README.md

 * Put more non-kernel independent CPU logic into this idle time

 Some times the C array is too large to apply to on-chip memory.
 In this case, we can split large kernel to several small kernels, and pipeline these kernels in host program.
-Through global memory access is slower than on-chip memory access, but when pipeline these kernels, the performance will not drop that much.
+Though global memory access is slower than on-chip memory access, but when pipeline these kernels, the performance will not drop that much.

 ![coarse pipeline 4](https://github.com/huhanvictory/Vitis-HLS-development-methodology/blob/main/doc/coarse%20pipeline4.png)